fatiando/pooch/doc/usage.rst

 Assumptions
 -----------

-We'll setup a Garage to solve your data distribution needs.
+We'll setup a :class:`~pooch.Pooch` to solve your data distribution needs.
 In this example, we'll work with the follow assumptions:

 1. Your sample data are in a folder of your Github repository.